-Killer: In the Mind of Aaron Hernandez Via interviews with friends, players and insiders, this docuseries examines how Aaron Hernandez went from an NFL star to a convicted killer.
+Amanda Knox A two sided documentary looking at the case of Meredith Kercher and accusation of Amanda Knox The Mind Explained How your brain works - From dreaming to anxiety disorders.
 Conversations with a Killer: The Ted Bundy Tapes Present-day interviews, archival footage and audio recordings made on death row form a searing portrait of notorious serial killer Ted Bundy.
-The Confession Killer Henry Lee Lucas rose to infamy when he confessed to hundreds of unsolved murders.
-This docuseries examines the truth and horrifying consequences. l am killer Death row inmates convicted of capital murder give first hand accounts of their crimes in this documentary series.
+The Confession Killer Henry Lee Lucas rose to infamy when he confessed to hundreds unsolved murders.
+This docuseries examines the truth and ho consequences.
+I am killer Death row inmates convicted of capital murder give first hand accounts of their crimes in this documentary series.
 Mindhunter In the late 1970s two FBI agents expand criminal science by delving into the psychology of murder and getting uneasily close to all-too-real monsters.
 The People vs. O.J.
 Simpson A dramatisation traces the twists and turns of O.J.
 Simpson's murder trial, examining behind-the-scenes gambits on both sides of the court.